-Thursday 29th Nov: Adventure day, choose to add a Safari, a trek with chimps or a hike in the Rwenzori Mountains to your trip.
+Thursday 21st Nov: Adventure day, choose to add a Safari or a trek with chimps to your trip.

-Friday 30th Nov: Today you need to chill ready for tomorow!
+Friday 22nd Nov: Today you need to chill ready for tomorrow!
 And the lodge is the best place on Earth to do just that!

 Throughout your trip there will be organised group runs, shuttles into the local town of Fort Portal for souvenir shopping and looking around, and other organised activities for you to join in with (no additional costs).

 Family Bookings: Families are very welcome!
 Please contact us with your requirements and we can create you a family package.

 Group Bookings: We have big savings because we love big groups:

 Groups of 4 or 5: 10% discount per person.